Did You Ask the Students?

 • Respond to the research and evaluate our thinking about the importance and effectiveness of implementing youth voice

-As a part of this training, participants were introduced the youth voice continuum.
+As a part of this training, participants were introduced to the youth voice continuum.
 Developed by Region 17 Comprehensive Center with input from OPI, the youth voice continuum is a research-based tool that helps adults assess how deeply they implement youth voice in their current practice and strategize how to increase youth voice to facilitate shared decision-making.
 The continuum expands on the Ladder of Participation model3 by focusing on the power dynamic between adults and youth.

 Download the Youth Voice Continuum